AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-about.md

   Universal video ads can be attached only to universal video placements.

+  See "[FAQs About Universal Video](/help/dsp/campaign-management/faq-universal-video.md)" for more information about universal video ads.

 ## DSP Ad Approvals

 When you create an ad, DSP reviews it for sensitive categories, click URL functionality, and preview rendering.